 Although a creditor may threaten to make a debtor bankrupt, the threat is not often carried out against non-business debtors, as it is an expensive process.
 Most non-business debtors who become bankrupt do so voluntarily.

 To make a debtor bankrupt, a creditor must first obtain a judgment(s) or order(s) for the debt from a court (see Debts).
 The creditor then must apply to the Official Receiver to issue a Bankruptcy Notice requiring the debtor to pay the debt within a set time (usually twenty-one days unless in accordance with s 40(1)(g)(ii) [Bankruptcy Act 1966 (Cth)].
 The Bankruptcy Notice must be served personally on the debtor.

-A debtor who is not able to pay the debt within that time commits an 'act of bankruptcy' [Bankruptcy Act 1966 s 40], which gives the creditor the right to apply to the Federal Court or the Federal Circuit Court for an order making the person bankrupt.
+A debtor who is not able to pay the debt within that time commits an 'act of bankruptcy' [Bankruptcy Act 1966 s 40], which gives the creditor the right to apply to the Federal Court or the Federal Circuit and Family Court for an order making the person bankrupt.
 The application is called a creditor's petition.

-To lodge a creditor's petition, the creditor needs to pay a filing fee (see the Federal Circuit Court for the list of fees), as well as file documents proving that the documents have been served, that the debt remains unpaid, and that the person is not otherwise bankrupt.
+To lodge a creditor's petition, the creditor needs to pay a filing fee (see the Federal Circuit and Family Court for the list of fees), as well as file documents proving that the documents have been served, that the debt remains unpaid, and that the person is not otherwise bankrupt.
 Any costs associated with making a person bankrupt are added on to the debt owing by the bankrupt.
 The creditor's petition must be served personally, although it is possible to obtain an order for substituted service.